bgarcial/async_python_programming_presentation/README.md

 ## Cooperative Concurrency - Doing Real Work, With Non-Blocking Calls (Twisted - traditional)

 This version of the program (example_8.py) also uses the Twisted library, but shows a more traditional approach to using Twisted.
 By this I mean rather than using the @defer.inlineCallbacks / yield style of coding, this version uses explicit callbacks.
-A 'callback' is a function that is provided to the system and can be called later in reaction to an event.
+A 'callback' is a function that is passed to the system and can be called later in reaction to an event.
 In the example below the 'success_callback()' function is provided to Twisted to be called when the getPage(url) call completes.

 Notice in the program the '@defer.inlineCallbacks' decorator is no longer present on the my_task() function.
 In addtion, the function is yielding a variable called 'd', shortand for a deferred, which is what is returned by the getPage(url) function call.
 A deferred is Twisted way of handling asynchronous programming, and is what the callback is attached to.
 When this deferred 'fires' (when the getPage(url) completes), the callback function will be called with the variables defined at the time the callback was attached.